Facebook logo

 Usually, the average wait time is between 6 to 8 weeks.
 However, the exact amount of time will depend on the type of denture you need and your specific case.
 It’s important to give your gums a chance to heal, and this time also ensures that your denture will fit properly.

-Immediate dentures can be placed on the same day of your tooth extraction.
+Immediate dentures can be placed on the same day as your tooth extraction.
 This is a great option for patients who want a new tooth as soon as possible.
 You can speak and eat right away, but the shape of your bone and gums may change as you heal.

 Can I Sleep with My Dentures?

 We generally recommend that you take your dentures out before sleep.
-When you first get your dentures, we’ll ask you to wear them for 24 hours, however they should be taken out every night after.
+When you first get your dentures, we’ll ask you to wear them for 24 hours, however, they should be taken out every night after.
 This gives your gums a chance to recover and get the nutrients they need during sleep.
 Taking your dentures out is also important because you must let them soak.
 This will not only shake loose pesky food debris and plaque, but it will also keep your prosthetic moist, so it doesn’t dry out and change shape.

 Will It Hurt to Get Dentures?

 Necessary tooth extraction for dentures will cause some soreness and discomfort.
-This can be managed with prescribed medication and your pain will decrease after 3 to 5 days.
+This can be managed with prescribed medication, and your pain will decrease after 3 to 5 days.
 Getting dentures is completely painless, but you may feel some irritation when you first receive your prosthetic – this is just your mouth adjusting to your new smile.
 The irritation will vary on a case-by-case basis, but the average person needs a few months to get completely adjusted to their dentures.
 Notably, switching to a new set of dentures may take longer to adjust to.

 Is It Hard to Talk with Dentures?